 Mini-classes are 20-minute programs held during your zoo field trip.
 Classes are led by trained volunteers.
-Programs are offered every half hour beginning at 9:30 am on weekdays.
+Programs are offered every half hour beginning at 9:30 AM on weekdays.
+Advanced registration required at least two weeks in advance.
 No additional charge beyond zoo admission.
 Topics include:

 Down on the Farm (PreK)

 Bringing Up Baby (Grade K)